vmware/terraform-provider-vra/website/docs/r/cloud_account_vmc.html.markdown

     value = "bar"
   }
 }
 ```

 ## Argument Reference

-The following arguments are supported for an VMC cloud account resource:
+Create your VMC cloud account resource with the following arguments:

-* `accept_self_signed_cert` - (Optional) Accept self signed certificate when connecting to the cloud account.
+* `accept_self_signed_cert` - (Optional) Accept self-signed certificate when connecting to the cloud account.

 * `api_token` - (Required) VMC API access key.

-* `dc_id` - (Optional) Identifier of a data collector vm deployed in the on premise infrastructure.
+* `dc_id` - (Optional) Identifier of a data collector VM deployed in the on premise infrastructure.
 Refer to the data-collector API to create or list data collector.

-* `description` - (Optional) A human-friendly description.
+* `description` - (Optional) Human-friendly description.

-* `name` - (Optional) A human-friendly name used as an identifier in APIs that support this option.
+* `name` - (Optional) Human-friendly name used as an identifier in APIs that support this option.

-* `nsx_hostname` - (Required)  The IP address of the NSX Manager server in the specified SDDC / FQDN.
+* `nsx_hostname` - (Required) IP address of the NSX Manager server in the specified SDDC / FQDN.

-* `regions` - (Optional) A set of region names that are enabled for this account.
+* `regions` - (Optional) Set of region names enabled for the cloud account.

-* `sddc_name` - (Required) Identifier of the on-premise SDDC to be used by this cloud account.
+* `sddc_name` - (Required) Identifier of the on-premise SDDC to be used by the cloud account.
 Note that NSX-V SDDCs are not supported.

-* `tags` - (Optional) A set of tag keys and optional values that to set on this resource.
+* `tags` - (Optional) Set of tag keys and values to apply to the cloud account.
-example:[ { "key" : "vmware", "value": "provider" } ]
+Example:[ { "key" : "vmware", "value": "provider" } ]
-  * `key` - Tag’s key.
-  * `value` - Tag’s value.

-* `vcenter_hostname` - (Required) The IP address or FQDN of the vCenter Server in the specified SDDC.
+* `vcenter_hostname` - (Required) IP address or FQDN of the vCenter Server in the specified SDDC.
 The cloud proxy belongs on this vCenter.

-* `vcenter_password` - (Required) Password for the user used to authenticate with the cloud Account.
+* `vcenter_password` - (Required) Password used to authenticate to the cloud Account.

 * `vcenter_username` - (Required) vCenter user name for the specified SDDC.
-The specified user requires CloudAdmin credentials.
+The user requires CloudAdmin credentials.
 The user does not require CloudGlobalAdmin credentials.

 ## Attribute Reference

-* `created_at` - Date when the entity was created.
-The date is in ISO 6801 and UTC.
+* `created_at` - Date when entity was created.
+Date and time format is ISO 6801 and UTC.

-* `id` - The id of this VMC cloud account.
+* `id` - ID of the VMC cloud account.

-* `links` - HATEOAS of the entity.
+* `links` - HATEOAS of entity.

-* `org_id` - The id of the organization this entity belongs to.
+* `org_id` - ID of organization that entity belongs to.

-* `owner` - Email of the user that owns the entity.
+* `owner` - Email of entity owner.

-* `region-ids` - A set of region IDs that are enabled for this account.
+* `region-ids` - Set of region IDs enabled for the cloud account.

 * `updated_at` - Date when the entity was last updated.
-The date is ISO 8601 and UTC.
+Date and time format is ISO 6801 and UTC.

 ## Import

-VMC cloud account can be imported using the id, e.g.
+To import the VMC cloud account, use the ID as in the following example:

 `$ terraform import vra_cloud_account_vmc.new_vmc 05956583-6488-4e7d-84c9-92a7b7219a15`